CamilleDang/proj2/README.md

 |:-------------------------:|:-------------------------:|
 |<img width="300" alt="blurred taj mahal" src="blurred_taj.jpg">  |  <img width="300" alt="taj mahal details" src="details.jpg"> |

 The sharpened image was thus the original channel + the details * alpha.
 I used alpha = 1.5 to get this sharpened version of the Taj Mahal image.
+We can clearly see that in the sharpened version, the lines and etches on the Taj Mahal are a lot more defined and sharper, as well as the outline of the building and of the trees.
+In the original version, the lines are apparent but not as strong.

 | Original Taj Mahal | Sharpened Taj Mahal |
 |:-------------------------:|:-------------------------:|